britecharts/britecharts/src/doc/topics/code-standards.md

 ### JSDoc Generated Documentation

 JSDoc is an API documentation generator.
 It allows us to follow a methodology when commenting our code so that later we can automatically generate documentation from these comments.
-Check it's [getting started guide](http://usejsdoc.org/about-getting-started.html) to know more about it.
+Check its [getting started guide](http://usejsdoc.org/about-getting-started.html) to know more about it.

-We enforce jsDoc comments in our review process, so all the functions need a comment.
+We enforce jsDoc comments in our review process, hence each function should be commented.
 We require also to be mindful and when we change the code of a function.
-Please check if its comments need an update too.
+Please check if comments need to be updated too.
 This is essential, as our documentation gets generated from these JSDoc comments.

 We are also using [Grunt](http://gruntjs.com/) and a [grunt task](https://github.com/krampstudio/grunt-jsdoc) to generate the documentation.

 Lastly, for the documentation site theme, we are using a custom [Bootswatch theme](https://bootswatch.com/).
-Its repository is [a fork](https://github.com/Golodhros/bootswatch) of the original, and to update it, we would only run:
+Its repository is [a fork](https://github.com/Golodhros/bootswatch) of the original, and to update it, we only run:

 ```
 grunt swatch_scss:custom